 Couriers as an option.

 Companies are adding couriers and other outsourcing resources to accomplish short, local deliveries.
 Retailers are using new strategies to get goods to customers.
 They can fill orders out of store inventory, directly contracting with local couriers to make the delivery.
 Similarly, they will drop deliveries at local stores, and use a local courier to perform the last mile portion of the delivery.
 Coordinating these functions can be as simple as using an app.
 The customer enters the details and destination of the order and a courier finishes the delivery.
 The courier can maintain contact with the customer, providing estimated time and confirmation of delivery.

 More complex orders can be handled by dispatching companies who more and more are contracting directly with third parties to accomplish the last leg of a delivery.
 This allows them to provide options for deliveries.
 The customer can select an order or route and then choose a preferred delivery method from the list of available providers.
 Each provider that is available will have a per-mile delivery rate (and final quote) along with an estimated time of delivery.
-After selecting an external delivery method, simply dispatch the order or route and get updated notifications from that delivery driver.
+After selecting an Delivery Network method, simply dispatch the order or route and get updated notifications from that delivery driver.